 A Surprising Culprit: Toys

 As ER nurses can corroborate, toys are not as harmless as most people think.
 In 2021, US hospital emergency rooms treated an estimated 206,400 toy-related injuries.
-Pediatric emergency room nurses in particular will be nodding their heads knowingly since 74 percent of these injuries were sustained by children under fourteen, 69 percent by children under twelve, and 37 percent by children four years old or younger.
+Pediatric emergency room nurses, in particular, will be nodding their heads knowingly since 74 percent of these injuries were sustained by children under fourteen, 69 percent by children under twelve, and 37 percent by children four years old or younger.
 In fact, that same year, two toy-related deaths were also reported.

 Other Common Holiday Accidents

 Another culprit of holiday illness is food.
-Not only can food spoil if left out too long, but people are also more likely to have allergic reactions when eating outside their homes—it’s difficult to remember that one guest has a nut allergy when planning a large holiday meal.
+Not only can food spoil if left out too long, but people are also more likely to have allergic reactions when eating outside their homes—it’s difficult to remember that one guest who has a nut allergy when planning a large holiday meal.

 How to Deal with "Holiday Effect" Work Stress

-Healthcare workers—and nurses in particular—regularly deal with many sources of stress: understaffing, high patient-to-nurse ratios, witnessing patient deaths, exposure to toxic chemicals and contagious diseases, etc. On top of these everyday stressors, nurses face heightened stress as the holiday season approaches stemming from their roles as both women and frontline workers combined with societal expectations such as socializing, hosting, and gift-giving.
+Healthcare workers—and nurses in particular—regularly deal with many sources of stress: understaffing, high patient-to-nurse ratios, witnessing patient deaths, exposure to toxic chemicals and contagious diseases, etc. On top of these everyday stressors, nurses face heightened stress as the holiday season approaches, stemming from their roles as both women and frontline workers combined with societal expectations such as socializing, hosting, and gift-giving.

+The information provided here does not substitute professional medical advice, diagnosis, or treatment.
 Knowing how challenging the holidays can be, consider the following tips to help you reduce stress and hopefully enjoy the holidays this year:

 - Acknowledge your feelings: This is the very first step toward caring for your mental health.
 Ignoring negative feelings won’t make them go away, and it may even accentuate them.
 Allow yourself to feel sad or angry about missing Christmas dinner or another special moment you wish you could be a part of.
 Allow yourself to feel these difficult emotions, and then let them go.
 However, if you feel that spending holidays with family is not something you want to let go of, consider making changes that could help you achieve a better work-life balance.
 Picking up PRN nursing shifts is a great way to work as much as you want to when you want to—and make higher hourly rates as well.